Pm7-dev/Shady_Business/README.md

 - Boogeyman kills do not show up in chat

 The game centers around the idea of giving players special roles at the start of a session.
 Not every player will have a special role, and will be given the role "Villager."
 Players with the Villager role will have a larger chance of getting a role in the next session.
 Role descriptions and specifics will be announced to each player according to their role.
 Some special roles will have an objective to complete, while others have an ability.
 Players are for the most part allowed to tell others what role they are.
 However, you are not allowed to make a plan with a boogeyman as a victim to get a life.
 There are zero roles that persist on red, although (outside of twins) the roles will come back if you are given a life.
+# Boring list explaining all the role stuff

-Here are a list of roles in the order of priority (If there are not enough players to fill all the roles, the roles at the top of the list will take priority)
+This is a list of roles in the order of selection priority (If there are not enough players to fill all the roles, the roles at the top of the list will take priority)
 - **The Boogeyman**
 As long as there are 5 or more players that are past one life, There will be either two or three boogeymen each session, with a 50% chance of either number.
 Each boogeyman is alerted as to who the other boogeymen are, and **every boogeyman** has to get a kill before the session ends, or **all** boogeymen lose one life.
 Boogeymen are encouraged work together to accomplish the goal.
 If a boogeyman turns red, they will be exempt from boogeyman duties, and will not need to get a kill to ensure the other boogeymen do not lose a life.
 Of course, if they are given a life back, they rejoin the boogeymen.
 A red player that was previously a boogey is not allowed to tell the other people who the boogeymen are.
 - **The Necromancer**